Maesimt/articles/readme.md

 }
 ```
-Now if we rewrite our `buyDrink` function with this.
+Now if we rewrite our `serve` function with this.
 ```typescript
 import type { Result } from './Result';
 import { success, failure } from './Result';